Nhảy đến nội dung

 You should spend about 20 minutes on Questions 1-14, which are based on Reading Passage 1 below.

-According to the research of Dr. Isabelie Peretz of the University of Montreat, amusia is more complicated than the inability to distinguish pitches.
-An amusia (a person who has the condition of amusia) can distinguish between two pitches that are far apart, but cannot tell the difference between intervals smaller than a half step on the Western diatonic scale, while most people can easily distinguish differences smaller than that, when listening to melodies which have had a single note altered so that it is out of key with the rest of the melody, do not notice a problem.
+According to the research of Dr. Isabelle Peretz of the University of Montreal, amusia is more complicated than the inability to distinguish pitches.
+An amusic (a person who has the condition of amusia) can distinguish between two pitches that are far apart but cannot tell the difference between intervals smaller than a half step on the Western diatonic scale, while most people can easily distinguish differences smaller than that.
+When listening to melodies that have had a single note altered so that it is out of key with the rest of the melody, amusics do not notice a problem.
 As would be expected, amusics perform significantly worse at singing and tapping a rhythm along with a melody than do non-amusics.

 So what does this all mean?
-Looking only at the research of Peretz in the field of neuropsychology of music, it would appear that amusia is some sort of disorder.
+Looking only at the research of Peretz in the field of the neuropsychology of music, it would appear that amusia is some sort of disorder.
 As a student of neurobiology, however, I am skeptical.
-Certainly the studies by Peretz that have found significant differences between the brains of so-called amusics and normal brains are legitimate.
+Certainly, the studies by Peretz that have found significant differences between the brains of so-called amusics and normal brains are legitimate.
 The more important question now becomes one of normality.
-Every trait from skin color to intelligence to mood exists on a continuum-there is a great idea of variation from one extreme to the other.
-Just because we recognize that basic musical ability is something that the vast majority of people have, this doesn’t mean that the lack of it is abnormal
+Every trait-from skin color to intelligence to mood-exists on a continuum; there is a great deal of variation from one extreme to the other.
+Just because we recognize that basic musical ability is something that the vast majority of people have, it doesn’t mean that the lack of it is abnormal.

 While the idea of amusia is interesting, it seems to be just one end of the continuum of innate musical ability.
-Comparing this ‘disorder’ to learning disorders like a specific language impairment seems to be going too far.
-Before, amusia can be declared a disability, further research must be done to determine whether lack of musical ability is actually detrimental in any way.
-If no disadvantages can be found of having amusia, then it is no more a disability than having poor fashion sense or bad handwriting.
+Comparing this ‘disorder’ to learning disorders like specific language impairment seems to be going too far.
+Before amusia can be declared a disability, further research must be done to determine whether a lack of musical ability is actually detrimental in any way.
+If no disadvantages can be found in having amusia, then it is no more a disability than having poor fashion sense or bad handwriting.

 Bình luận